If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 - Heritage Advisor Ref.
 M79620TN vs. Yacht-Master II Ref.
 116680

 It should not come as a sudden surprise that many of Tudor’s propositions form part of the Black Bay line.
-The model has been popular since the start, and every subsequent variation has shared in the success as well.
+The Black Bay watch family has been popular since Tudor launched it, and every subsequent variation has shared in the success as well.

-The above links will allow you to jump down to a specific “versus”, though going through the whole lineup will give you a great overview of Tudor’s versatile watch lines and how they stand up to its sibling’s most established offerings.
+The above links will allow you to jump down to a specific “versus,” though going through the whole lineup will give you a great overview of Tudor’s versatile watch models and how they stand up to its sibling’s most established offerings.

 Tudor Heritage Ranger M79910 vs. Rolex Explorer 214270 [The Adventurer Watch]

-When considering timepieces from each brand that are intended for extensive outdoor wear, there’s no better options than the Tudor Ranger and the Rolex Explorer I. At first glance, both can appear very similar but there’s some key distinctions that set them apart.
+When considering timepieces from each brand that are intended for extensive outdoor wear, there are no better options than the Tudor Ranger and the Rolex Explorer 36.
+At first glance, both can appear very similar, but there are some key distinctions that set them apart.

-Internally, the tudor is powered by an ETA 2824-based caliber, a reliable Swiss caliber widely regarded as a workhorse.
-The Explorer I movement is Rolex’s in-house 3132 caliber, boasting a COSC-chronometer certification and the brand’s latest technology, like an anti-magnetic hairspring and shock absorbers.
+Internally, the Tudor is powered by an ETA 2824-based caliber, a reliable Swiss caliber widely regarded as a workhorse.
+The Explorer 36 movement is Rolex’s most modern 3230 in-house movement, boasting a COSC-chronometer certification, 70 hours of power reserve, and the brand’s latest technology, like shock resistance and a Chronergy escapement.

 While both models are sold on full steel bracelets, innate to an “adventurer’s watch” is the need to change the bracelet for a strap.
 In this department, the Ranger definitely triumphs as it has drilled lugs that make switching out the band a breeze.
 With regards to the quality of the bracelets themselves, indeed Tudor’s will be of an exceptional build, but Rolex’s Oyster bracelets are arguably the best in the industry.

 Lastly, we consider the ever-important aesthetics.
-The Heritage Ranger appears more rugged than the Explorer I as a whole, with the latter being executed in a more elegant and premium way.
+The Heritage Ranger appears more rugged than the Explorer 36 as a whole, with the latter being executed in a more elegant and premium way.

-This last point of contention will come down to the buyer’s preference as some may prefer the subdued look of the Ranger over the flash of the Explorer I. The price difference, about $3,500, will surely come into play as well.
+This last point of contention will come down to the buyer’s preference as some may prefer the subdued look of the Ranger over the flash of the Explorer 36, particularly if they intend to wear the watch in settings where it’s going to get scuffed and scratched.
+The price difference, about $4,200, will also come into play.

 Tudor Black Bay GMT M79830RB Vs. GMT-Master II “Pepsi” 126710BLRO [The GMT Sports Watch]

 At Baselworld 2018, Rolex and Tudor simultaneously introduced “Pepsi” style GMT watches.
-These were the Black Bay GMT M79830RB and the much-awaited GMT-Master II 126710 BLRO.
+Tudor Watches launched the Black Bay GMT 79830RB, and Rolex Watches the much-awaited Pepsi GMT-Master II 126710 BLRO.

-The move was initially seen as a controversial one from the two Swiss watchmakers, namely due to the similarity of the timepieces.
-But with a keen eye, one can see that though the complication and bezel are analogous, these watches fulfill two different niches.
+The move was initially seen as controversial by the two Swiss watchmakers, namely due to the similarity of the timepieces given that both possessed a Pepsi bezel and steel construction.
+But with a keen eye, most observers can see that though the complication and Pepsi bezel are analogous, these watches fulfill two different niches.

-Looking at the Black Bay GMT, it boasts a much more utilitarian style.
-Its a larger watch in just about every dimension, with a dial in matte black, darker tones of red and blue on the bezel, and a full riveted bracelet.
+Looking at the Tudor Black Bay GMT, it boasts a much more utilitarian style.
+It’s a larger watch in just about every dimension, with a dial in matte black, darker tones of red and blue on its Pepsi GMT bezel, and a full riveted bracelet.

-On the other hand, the new Pepsi GMT-Master has taken a step into the realm of dress watches with the intro of the Jubilee bracelet.
-The watch also touts the flawless and shiny Cerachrom bezel, a glossy black dial with Chromalight indices, all in the smaller and sleeker 40mm Oyster case.
+On the other hand, the new Rolex GMT-Master II is a luxury watch through-and-through.
+Moreover, it has now taken a step into the realm of dress watches as its available with a modern Jubilee bracelet, a bracelet/watch combination that hadn’t been available from Rolex in decades.
+This latest Rolex Pepsi GMT also touts the flawless and shiny blue-and-red Cerachrom bezel, a glossy black dial with Chromalight indices, all of which are presented in the smaller and sleeker, 40mm stainless steel Oyster case.

 When comparing movements, it’s a bit of a tough choice.
-Yes, the Rolex probably has the more technologically advanced components, but Tudor is not far behind in performance.
-Both possess a GMT function with date, both are COSC-certified chronometers, and both have 70 hour power reserves.
+Yes, the Rolex GMT Master II definitely contains the more technologically advanced components, but the Tudor GMT is not far behind in performance.
+Both possess a GMT function with date, both are COSC-certified chronometers, and both have 70-hour power reserves.

-Ultimately, the styles of the watches target two different customers: the one searching for the “tool watch” look, and another for a more sophisticated aesthetic.
+Ultimately, the styles of the watches target two different customers: the one searching for the “tool watch” look and the other seeking a more sophisticated aesthetic.
 As a result, it’s not obscene to think of both of these fulfilling roles in the same collection.

 Tudor Black Bay Fifty-Eight M79030N Vs. Rolex Submariner 114060LN [The Essential Diver]

-Tudor and Rolex have decades of experience making professional diver’s watches.
-In fact, for a long time, the separately-branded Submariners sold by Tudor and Rolex were both made by Rolex.
+Tudor and Rolex have decades of experience making professional divers’ watches.
+In fact, not so long ago, both the Tudor Submariner and Rolex Submariner were manufactured by Rolex.

-In the modern day, the two brands are much more distanced.
-Rolex has continued on their path, but Tudor has taken profound steps to blaze their own trail.
+In the modern day, the Rolex brand and Tudor Watches are much more distanced.
+Specifically, Rolex has continued on its own path of luxury mechanical watches, while Tudor has taken profound steps to blaze its own trail and establish its own identity.

-The Heritage Black Bay line was Tudor’s professional diver offering, but not until 2018 did it really become a closer competitor to the Sub.
+The Heritage Black Bay line was the Tudor Watch professional diver offering, but not until 2018 did it really become a closer competitor to the parallel Rolex models such as the Submariner.
 This change came with the premiere of the Black Bay Fifty-Eight M79030N.

-The BB58 boasts a reduced case profile, from 41 to 39mm, which significantly alters how the watch wears.
+The Black Bay 58 boasts a reduced case profile compared to its predecessor, from 41 to 39mm, which significantly alters how the watch wears.
 The normal Black Bay case borders on bulky.
 Even on large wrists, its case height can only be disguised so much.
 The smaller size makes for a much more wearable Black Bay while keeping the essence of the popular style.

 Between the two, the choice will most likely come down to style.
 The Rolex Submariner is an absolute icon, and if you truly want a Sub, then nothing will fill its shoes.
-But those with broader horizons, and potentially a smaller budget, can look to the Black Bay Fifty-Eight to fulfil the exact same role at less than half the price.
+But those with broader horizons and potentially a smaller budget can look to the Black Bay Fifty-Eight to fulfill the exact same role at less than half the price.

 Tudor Black Bay S&G M79733N vs. Rolex Sea-Dweller 126603 [The Luxurious Diver]